ngxs/store/docs/concepts/select.md

 #### Joining Selectors
-When defining a selector, you can also pass other selectors into the signature of the selector decorator to join other selectors with this state selector.
+When defining a selector, you can also pass other selectors into the signature of the `Selector` decorator to join other selectors with this state selector.

 ```TS
 @State({ ... })